saicosys/user-management/README.md

-# Saicosys User Management plugin for CakePHP 4
+# User Management plugin for CakePHP 4
 This is a free CakePHP 4 simple user management system.
 Using this plugin you can add login, registration, forgot password, reset password, email verification, and some user related notification into your application.

 ## Installation